Joffcom/n8n-nodes-digital-ocean/README.md

 # n8n-nodes-digital-ocean

-This is an n8n community node.
-It lets you use Digital Ocean in your n8n workflows.
+This is an n8n community node for connecting to Digital Oceans API to manage your droplets.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.